ahmeterdem1/MLgebra/README.md

 ## Testing

-With the weight file provided here, it is tested that the model is %72.34 answers correctly to the given image.
+With the weight file provided here, it is tested that the model-%72.34 answers correctly to the given image.
 Faulty outputs are observed to be less confident than correct outputs.
 Standard deviation of the output increases when it is incorrect.
 And sometimes correct answers are also not confident outputs.